syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Candle.md

 ## EnableSolidCandle

-In Candle Series, [EnableSolidCandle]() property is used to specify whether the candle segment should be filled or hollow.
+In Candle Series, the [EnableSolidCandle]() property is used to specify whether the candle segment should be filled or hollow.
 The default value of this property is false.

 {% tabs %}